basti-kachel/openstacknov2013-practicallessons/index.md

 ![](img/logo-pixelpark.png)

-Seasoned Unix/Linux sysadmin/devops guy who became involved in OpenStack in 2012, when his company decided to lauch an OpenStack private cloud.
+* Seasoned Unix/Linux sysadmin/devops guy
+* Became involved in OpenStack in 2012

-Based in Berlin, Germany, he is one of the movers and shakers of all things OpenStack at Pixelpark.
+* Based in Berlin, Germany
+* One of the movers and shakers of all things OpenStack at Pixelpark

 ## Florian Haas